Microsoft Teams and SharePoint Integration

 What is SharePoint Online?

-First launched in 2001, SharePoint is a high-configurable platform used by organizations to build intranets, manage documents, and collaborate in a secure environment.
+SharePoint is a highly configurable platform used by organizations to build intranets, manage documents, and collaborate on projects in a secure environment.

 SharePoint is available as an On-Premises installation or as a cloud-based solution.